jamulussoftware/jamulus/CONTRIBUTING.md

 The minimum Qt version to support is 5.X <-- What is it? -->

-Please try hard to avoid breaking any of them by avoiding to introduce platform-specific code and checking if any newly introduced Qt calls are available in our minimum Qt version.
+Please try to avoid breaking any of them by introducing platform-specific code.
+Check to see if any newly introduced Qt calls are available in the minimum Qt version.

 ### Dependencies
-If your code requires new dependencies, be extra sure that those are available on all supported platforms and that the introduction of those has been discussed and accepted.
+If your code requires new dependencies, be sure that those are available on all supported platforms and that the introduction of those dependencies has been discussed and accepted.

 ### Documentation/Acknowledgements
 Each new feature or bug fix must be documented in the ChangeLog.
 Please provide a single-sentence suggestion for that as part of your pull request description.
 Do not modify the ChangeLog file as part of your PR as it will lead to conflicts.